 This command downloads the list-formatted data directly into pattern RAM.
-The variable <uint8> is any of the valid 8-bit, unsigned integer values between 0 and 255, as specified by Table 5-1, "Data and Control Bit Definitions," on page 3.
+The variable <uint8> is any of the valid 8-bit, unsigned integer values between 0 and 255, as specified by Table 3-2.
 Note that each value corresponds to a unique byte/address in PRAM.